Short URL for this page:

 p82 Journal No. 2

 June 5th — Sent over the river today and recovered my little stool which I feared was lost.
 I would not lose it "for a pretty."
 The Major issued several orders yesterday touching the officers.
 One required them to apply in writing through the Adjutant whenever they desired to leave camp and to state the length of time they wished to be absent — another requires all the officers of the Regiment (including the Doctors) to attend reveille.
 I have not been to Matamoras for near a week.
 What will Mattie say when she learns that I have given up the practice of chewing tobacco and smoking?
 I cannot say it will be permanent, but I will try and make it so.
 Quite a moral man I have become of p84 late — don't drink, smoke or chew.
 Why, I should be a suitable person in the "States" to head a Sunday School or Temperance Society.
-Went in bathing with Indicates a West Point graduate and gives his Class.Bush this evening.
+Went in bathing with Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Bush this evening.
 The 1st Infantry crossed the river this afternoon preparatory to its march to Reynosa.
 It is rumored that Arista's army has dispersed.
 Saw young Mr. Toddg this evening from Gonzales, Texas.
 He is a volunteer in Capt.
 McCullough'sh company.
 He told me that he offered to take charge of my wife last fall when he came from Kentucky and see her after to Galveston, but she was not ready to come.
 I invited him to dine with me tomorrow.

 June 6th — About 3 o'clock the morning I was awakened by a terrible storm that came up suddenly.
 I got up to fasten down the front of my tent, in which I only partially succeeded, so violent was the wind.
 Several tents were blown down, among them Capt.
 Morris' who was smothered for some time beneath it.
 Finally he made out to call for Coleby which set us all to laughing.
 He cried lustily but Coleby didn't hear him, and he was compelled to stick it out till reveille.
 This is anything but a pleasant climate.
 The storms are so frequent and terrific that we are suffering from them half the time.
 Went to town this morning.
 Saw McLeod and Major Labuzan.i The latter told me he had sent off to have published the piece about Thornton.
 No. 2 of the "Republic" is out.
 The Mexicans read it with much avidity.
 Mrs. Sarah p85 Tayler of Corpus Christi reminiscence has set up a store in Matamoras, and is making money "hand over fist."
 After dinner just as I was preparing to take the siesta my Orderly Sergeant came to me with an order that one officer from each company should go over to the Fort to draw clothing.
 Bush being sick I had to go from our company.
-Saw over there Indicates a West Point graduate and gives his Class.Morris S. Miller, a classmate whom I have not met before since we left the Academy.
+Saw over there Indicates a West Point graduate, Class of 1834: a link to his biographical entry in Cullum's Register.Morris S. Miller, a classmate whom I have not met before since we left the Academy.
 He is just the man he was then, barring a slight sprinkling of gray in his locks.
-Indicates a West Point graduate and gives his Class.Bainbridge and I went up from the fort to see the volunteers drill.
+Indicates a West Point graduate, Class of 1821: a link to his biographical entry in Cullum's Register.Bainbridge and I went up from the fort to see the volunteers drill.
 Both regiments were under arms.
 The Washington Regiment (Col. Walton's)j is far ahead of the other called the Jackson Regiment (Col. Marks').k The Jackson boys may, from the influence of a name, fight well, but they certainly can't drill.
 In a few weeks Walton's regiment, I think, will have attained a respectable state of discipline.
 Saw General Smithl on our return.
 He was quite polite and agreeable.
 After tea found young Todd at Bibb's tent.
 He apologized for not coming to dinner (having been employed moving camp) and I invited him to breakfast with me tomorrow.
 He appears to be a good fellow.
 I have felt very much today the want of my tobacco.
 An indescribable sort of languor has been upon me all day, resulting doubtless from the withdrawal of every sort of stimulant from my system.
 Nevertheless I shall persevere and break myself of a vulgar and expensive habit.
 The commendation I will receive for it p86 from Mattie will amply repay me for the inconvenience I now suffer from my abstinence.
 The church bells have been ringing merrily in town tonight.
 There is a rumour (not credited) that Vera Cruz is ours, we having lost two ships in its capture.
 There is also a report, relied on I believe at Headquarters, that two of Arista's Generals, viz.: Garcia and Torrejon, died of fever a few days ago on their retreat to Monterrey.

 June 7th — The day opened with one of those bright but close hot mornings which almost surely betoken a storm before its close.
 Mr. Todd breakfasted with me, we had mutton chops, eggs, hash and coffee with excellent baker's bread and butter.
 Todd, whose bill of fare in the volunteers' camp is anything but inviting according to his own account of it, thought ours very sumptuous.
 He is a good fellow evidently.
 I like him for his Kentucky manners and frankness.
 He and Bibb are old acquaintances.
 They have been talking for the last two hours about Louisville and having gone through the catalogue of their mutual acquaintances they have left, Bibb for the other side of the river on duty and Todd to the Cathedral to see the Catholics worship.
 Remained all day in my tent reading, writing and sleeping.
 Inspected my company and found the muskets in bad order.
 Can't be helped, the frequent rains and no tents to protect the muskets must rust them.
 After tea walked with Capt.
 Bainbridge on the river bank and in returning p87 called and sat half an hour at Capt.
-Indicates a West Point graduate and gives his Class.Mansfield's tent.
+Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.Mansfield's tent.
 While there General Worthm rode by, pulled up and spoke to us.
 He appeared in good spirits and was as usual accompanied by his aide and orderly.
 Tonight have been trying to write to Mattie, but really I feel so stupid that I cannot write an intelligible sentence.

 Thayer's Notes: